-A set of items investigates the bargaining power of the organization assessing: the influence of it towards specific aspects of the market (production pricing, supply pricing, quantity of products sold); the distribution of the generated value (is it the same in SFSC?); the type of economic relations (are they stable? with whom?); and issues related to pricing and costs of operating both in LFSC and SFSC.
+A set of items investigates the bargaining pow-

+er of the organization assessing: its influence towards specific aspects of the market (production pricing, supply pricing, quantity of products sold); the distribution of the generated value (is it the same in SFSC?); the type of economic relations (are they stable? with whom?); and issues related to pricing and costs of operating both in LFC and SFSC.